 Ruby A. Neeson Diabetes Awareness Foundation, Inc.

-Celebrating Six Years of Community Outreach and Advocacy
+Celebrating Eight Years of Community Outreach and Advocacy

 Exceptional social service entails a diverse union of governing leadership to allocate transparent practices and accountability.
 Meet our Visionary Leaders.

 "It is a blessing, special privilege, and honor to be bestowed the fortuity to work with Ruby A. Neeson Diabetes Awareness Foundation, Inc. committed and dedicated team of keen Board of Directors, gifted staff members, and stirring volunteers.
 As a team, together, we pledge to enlarge and proliferate our impact by increasing awareness of diabetes, and it's complications- to lesson the social and economical burden of diabetes.